 Check this: The Top Group Fitness Certifications

-ACSM offers the following specializations:
+In addition to the personal trainer certification, ACSM offers the following specializations:

 - Exercise is Medicine® Credential, ACSM/ACS